mprud2/Election_Analysis/README.md

 Module 3 work with Python

 ## Election Audit Overview
-A Colorado Board of Electors employee has given you the following tasks to complete the election audit of a recent local congressional election.
+A Colorado Board of Electors employee has given me the following tasks to complete the election audit of a recent local congressional election.

 1. Calculate the total number of votes cast.
 2. Get a complete list of candidates who received votes.